 By Neelesh A (B.E Computer Science & Engineering, 2016-2020)

-The question of what can be done when a processing unit as powerful as a mainstream computer is packed in a hand-held form-factor is what lit up the quest for the exploration of the potential of these devices in all fronts.
-And that seems to be a quest that is never going to end.
-With every year that passes by, we witness exemplary improvements in the performance of these mobile phones that help extend their capabilities.
-Lately, we have also been exposed to the mobile versions of all our desktop applications, be it the light ones like word processors to the computer-intensive games and media applications.
+The question of what can be done when a processing unit as powerful as a mainstream computer is packed in a hand-held form-factor is what lit up the quest for the exploration of the potential of these devices in all fronts and that seems to be a quest that is never going to end.
+With every year that passes by, we witness exemplary improvements in the performance of these mobile phones that helps further extend their capabilities.
+Lately, we have also been exposed to the mobile versions of all our desktop applications be it the light ones like a word processor to the compute intensive games and media applications.
 However, there are still restrictions on the mobile versions of such applications in a feature or two from their desktop counterpart.
-This step-back is not something the developer intends but is the consequence of the limitations of the software and hardware provisions of the mobile devices.
-This does not mean that these devices are any less powerful than
+This step-back is not something the developer intended but is the consequence of the limitations of the software and hardware provisions of the mobile devices.
+This does not mean that these devices are any less powerful than the mainstream computers; it is just that no sustainable means to make them work as intensively as computers have been attained yet.
+On the other hand, these mobile devices have thumped the computers and shown what computer power coupled with real-time sensor data can do and be used for, which was never feasible on a mainstream computer.

 With that said, the wait to see these differences vanish and for mobile devices to perform better than conventional computers is not long.
-The previous October or “Techtober” as the tech-society calls it, that went by, saw significant design changes in the hardware of mobile phones.
+The October or “Techtober” as the tech-society calls it, that went by, saw significant design changes in the hardware of mobile phones.
 Just like game-spec computers, game-spec mobile phones also got dedicated cooling systems based on liquid cooling technology to help dissipate heat, a result of the overclocking of the CPU and high GPU usage.
 When these systems are perfected and make way to all kinds of smartphones in the future, maybe, just maybe these smartphones might be able to actually equal their computer counterparts in terms of compute power genuinely and not just on paper.
 Manufacturers are also experimenting crossbreeds between computers and mobile devices in different form factors.
-One such example is the Chromebook concept that has the aesthetics of a typical laptop computer but runs software very similar to the mobile operating system from Google, which aims to extend the mobile and cloud experience to laptop-like computers.
-Mobile OEMs are also trying to reciprocate this extension of courtesy, by making accessories to their top-shelf phones that can dock them and let the user have a computer-like experience when a monitor and keyboard is attached.
+One such example is the Chromebook concept that has the aesthetics of a typical laptop computer but runs software very similar to the mobile operating system from Google, which aims to extend the mobile and cloud experience to laptop like computers.
+Mobile OEMs are also trying to reciprocate this extension of courtesy, by making accessories to their top-shelf phones that can dock them and let the user have a computer like experience when a monitor and keyboard is attached.
 Yes, I am referring to Samsung’s Dex, Huawei’ EMUI Desktop and Ubuntu’s Touch brands which are still reviewed to have lackluster experiences but most of those are again due to the limitations mentioned earlier, and there’s every chance this concept might become a big hit in the near future and that is something that I am totally looking forward to.
-Imagine, carrying just a smartphone to work, docking it into your cabin station and working on it and
+Imagine, carrying just a smartphone to work, docking it into your cabin station and working on it and undocking it when it’s time to head home; sounds cool doesn’t it?
+Again, only time will tell.
+In a parallel paradigm, a corporation renowned for mobile processors and GPUs announced a different kind of processor that can keep computers running like a smartphone.
+Jargoned “Always On, Always Connected PCs”, these devices are supposed to be our mainstream computers that run computer operating systems but never need to be turned off and are always connected to a mobile network for Internet just like phones.
+Given the recent inception of these new classes of devices, flaws and problems are expected and subsequent iterations will perfect their design aspects making them worthy to be owned and used by consumers.
+Artificial Intelligence too is slowly making its way into mobile devices through dedicated chips and software tools that help phones study consumer usage patterns and adapt to them so as to provide a customized experience and also to assess and direct or conserve power when required to.
+Still, a lot of potential of AI in a mobile device remains unseen and some day when there are abundant innovations to exploit the available potential our lives would be so different.

 If I ever make it through the years to come, I would like to see a technological ecosystem wherein I do not feel the need to trade off computer power for ergonomics or platform differences and be able to do whatever task I feel like wherever I am at and still be able to stay mobile when I have to without feeling a change.
 By change I mean details like the lumens of my display lamps, the audio level of my ringtones and alarms, the wallpapers, the mammoth of a task that was blitzing on my desktop, the number of apps and files that were open already in the background, the seamless switching of my music from my home-theater to my Bluetooth headphones, handed-off to whatever mobile device I decide to carry along and a million other things that can flood this article making it unattractive, but trust me you would like it all.
 This might sound like a bizarre fantasy of a geeky-writer but I believe things are already moving in that direction, to a future where this is the reality, as I type this and as you read this.